 UT Southwestern Medical Center's clinical training facilities have always given our students a distinct advantage and made them highly sought after when it’s time for residency training.
 Plans are now underway to make our facilities even better.

 New University Hospital

 As part of our commitment to excellent patient care, research, and medical education, construction has begun on the new, 1.3 million-square-foot William P. Clements Jr. University Hospital being built just north of the current facility on the UT Southwestern campus.

-The 12-floor, 460-bed facility, slated to open in 2014, is an essential component of UT Southwestern’s commitment to become one of the top 10 comprehensive academic medical centers in the nation.
+The 12-floor, 460-bed facility, slated to open in late 2014, is an essential component of UT Southwestern’s commitment to become one of the top 10 comprehensive academic medical centers in the nation.